The blind man received his sight because he did what Jesus said.

 To a woman in debt, whose only asset was a jar of oil, Elisha said, “Go outside, borrow vessels from all your neighbours, empty vessels and not too few” (2 Kings 4:3).
 She did just that and the oil flowed until she ran out of jars.

 It’s no different today.
 When we believe what God says, we act on it.
-We believe that God provides for our needs, and that we are stewards—not owners—of the things He gives, by obeying His instructions to tithe and care for the poor.
+We believe that God provides for our needs, and that we are stewards—not owners—of the things he gives, by obeying his instructions to tithe and care for the poor.

 James states it clearly, “I will show you my faith by my works” (James 2:18).
 Our behavior shows what our hearts believe.
 It turns out that faith looks a lot like obedience.